What is falafel?

 Can you freeze falafel?

-Yes you can.
-Simply shape into balls and freeze on a tray.
+Yes, you can freeze falfel.
+Simply shape the mixture into balls and freeze on a tray.
 Once frozen they can be boxed or bagged up.
 They can be cooked from frozen.
+You can also freeze cooked falafel in the same way, by spreading them onto a tray until frozen and then bagging up.

 Is falafel vegan?